tmea-farkas/mias_place/README.md

   - to be able to find new information easily
   - to be able to contact the creator for further information or to provide feedback

-Considering the user stories I approached the project the following way:
+Considering the user stories above I approached the project the following way:

 The objective was to create a website that is easy to navigate, all necessary information and tools provided for the user to be able to research and get in contact with the business.

-Initially, I wanted to add other features, like further information about the artworks and artists that we worked with in the past, but I realised that for the user that information is easily accessible either in person or via email, so users that are not interested wouldn't have to scroll through information that they don't need to get to the parts they do.
+Initially, I wanted to add other features, like further information and pricing about the artworks and artists that we worked with in the past, but I realised that for the user that information is easily accessible either in person or via email, so users that are not interested wouldn't have to scroll through information that they don't need to get to the parts they do.

 When organising the content, I aimed for simplicity and logic.
 Having an introduction and basic information on the first page meant that the user (new or returning) will be able to see who we are and what could be of interest for them.